ivanakse-lit/trust-no-code-audit/README.md

 - Before/After refactor examples with concrete implementation guidance.
 - Scalability assessment and reusable code percentage estimates.
 - All findings are evidence-based with explicit citations; assumptions clearly marked.
+- **Post-flight verification:** Confirms report written with all 6 expert sections and scorecard complete.

 ## Quickstart